antoniopataro/antoniopataro/README.md

-Connect with me on [LinkedIn](https://www.linkedin.com/in/antoniopataro/)!
+Connect with me on [LinkedIn](https://www.linkedin.com/in/antoniopataro/) or take a look at some of my [videos!](https://www.youtube.com/channel/UC-L7leCzqLbmaAxtB1C9wyQ)